|

 There are a few different types of

-bamboo moldings for work
+bamboo moldings that works

 moldings can be divided into three basic functions:

-| Bamboo ceiling moldings cover the gap between the wall and the
+| Bamboo ceiling molding can cover the gaps between the wall and the

-ceiling |
+ceiling. |

-| Bamboo base moldings cover the gap between the floor and the
+| Bamboo base molding can cover the gaps between the floor and the

-walls |
+walls. |

-any types of bamboo finishing projects.
+about any type of bamboo project.

 Step 1